wildcatdb/wildcat/readme.md

 ```

 - Shared WAL per memtable; transactions append full state.
-- WAL replay restores all committed and in-flight transactions.
+- WAL replay restores all committed and in-flight transactions (if db configured with `RecoverUncommittedTxns`)
 - WALs rotate when memtables flush.
 - When a successful flush occurs the corresponding WAL file is removed.